omise/omise-magento/README.md

 This requires a user account with permission to write your Magento file system, execute the command line and [composer](https://getcomposer.org).

 1. Download and extract the zip file from [Omise-Magento](https://github.com/omise/omise-magento/archive/2-1-0.zip).
-2. At your Magento server.
-Create a new folder, `Omise/Payment` under the directory, `app/code`.
+2. On your Magento server, create a new folder `Omise/Payment` under the directory `app/code`.
-3. Copy all files to the directory `app/code/Omise/Payment` that you just created from the step 2.
+3. Copy all files to the directory `app/code/Omise/Payment` that you created in the step 2.
   <p align="center"><a alt="omise-magento-install-manual-01" href='https://cloud.githubusercontent.com/assets/2154669/21450750/247ec3b6-c92c-11e6-92d5-3c036568f20b.png'><img src='https://cloud.githubusercontent.com/assets/2154669/21450750/247ec3b6-c92c-11e6-92d5-3c036568f20b.png'></a></p>
-4. Log in to your Magento server by using Terminal program, then change the current directory to your Magento root directory
+4. Log in to your Magento server by using Terminal program, then change the current directory to your Magento root directory.
-5. Execute command, `composer require omise/omise-php:2.6.0` to install Omise-PHP library.
+5. Execute command `composer require omise/omise-php:2.6.0` to install Omise-PHP library.
 6. Execute `php bin/magento module:enable Omise_Payment --clear-static-content` to enable the module.
   <p align="center"><a alt="omise-magento-install-manual-03" href='https://cloud.githubusercontent.com/assets/2154669/21455545/a2c51e10-c953-11e6-88b6-3eff010860df.png'><img src='https://cloud.githubusercontent.com/assets/2154669/21455545/a2c51e10-c953-11e6-88b6-3eff010860df.png'></a></p>
-7. At the current directory execute another command, `php bin/magento setup:upgrade` to upgrade Magento system.
+7. At the current directory, execute the command, `php bin/magento setup:upgrade` to upgrade your Magento system.
-8. Now you could start using Omise as a payment method, check the [First Time Setup](https://github.com/omise/omise-magento/tree/2-1-0-update-document#first-time-setup) to continue setup your Omise account to Magento store.
+8. Your installation is now completed.
+Check the [First Time Setup](https://github.com/omise/omise-magento/tree/2-1-0-update-document#first-time-setup) to continue setting up your Omise account to Magento store.

 ### First Time Setup